ToshioCP/Gtk4-tutorial/gfm/sec19.md

 Up: [Readme.md](../Readme.md),  Prev: [Section 18](sec18.md), Next: [Section 20](sec20.md)

-# Upgrade text file editor
+# GtkMenuButton, accelerators, font, pango and gsettings

 Traditional menu structure is fine.
 However, Buttons or menu items we often use are not so many.